 Choose one that starts in Berchtesgaden.
 The tour will take you up the hill to the Obersalzburg Documentation Center and along the way will point out many historical sites, such as where the Berghof (Hitler’s home) was located.

 The Documentation Center houses the most WWII documents in all of Germany.
 It was originally designed to teach German schoolchildren about the war in hopes of preventing a repeat.
-But it’s turned into a popular site tourists as well, so the center has recently been updated to allow for more visitors with added signs in English and audio guides in a wide variety of languages.
+But it’s turned into a popular site for tourists as well, so the center has recently been updated to allow for more visitors with added signs in English and audio guides in a wide variety of languages.

 The main draw of the Center is the preserved bunkers.
 Towards the end of the war, the Nazis started building a complex underground system of bunkers.
 Meant to last hundreds of years, you can still walk down into a series of these tunnels.

-End the tour with a guided visit to the Eagles Nest.
+End the tour with a guided visit to the Eagle’s Nest.
 It is a great place to visit on your own but having a guide with in-depth knowledge will add a lot to your experience.

-The City of Berchtesgaden
+Shop and Dine in the City of Berchtesgaden

 After boat rides, hiking, and historical tours, take some time to wander around town.
 The city center has classic cobblestone walking streets with shops, restaurants, beer gardens, and upscale hotels with fun bars.